-The Benefits Of Hypnosis For Cancer Patients
+The Benefits Of Hypnotherapy For Cancer Care

 There is a growing interest in the mind-body-spirit approach to health.
 According to the NIH, 38% of American adults used some form of complementary or alternative therapy in 2007, the most recent year for which statistics are available.